Compute

 • Can be the same as an existing instance name.

-• Can include 4 to 64 bytes and must start with a letter.
+• Can contain 4 to 64 characters and must start with a letter.
 It is case-sensitive and allows only letters, digits, hyphens (-), and underscores (_).
+If the name contains Chinese characters, the length cannot exceed 64 bytes.

 You can change the name of an instance after it is created.
-For details, see Modifying the Name of an Instance.
+For details, see Modifying a GeminiDB Redis Instance Name.

 Compatible API